sebescudie/Webinars.UsingNugets/README.md

 ### Incompatible types
 _.NET libraries might return types that are not convenient for us to use in VL.
 Sometimes, they're not even compatible, even though they have the same name.
 Let's see how we can overcome that._

-[The Gray Book](https://thegraybook.vvvv.org/reference/libraries/using-net-libraries.html#incompatible-types) has info about this.
+Note that [The Gray Book](https://thegraybook.vvvv.org/reference/libraries/using-net-libraries.html#incompatible-types) has info about this.

 #### Hands on : GeometryTools
 - Open the example patch : we want to color a line when the circle intersects it.
-- After some searching, we've found [this nuget](https://www.nuget.org/packages/GeometryTools/)
+- After some searching, we've found [this nuget](https://www.nuget.org/packages/GeometryTools/), called `GeometryTools`.
-- The GeometryTools nuget has a `IsPointOnLineSegment` operation, but its input are not compatible with our Vector2 IOBoxes
+- The `GeometryTools` nuget has a `IsPointOnLineSegment` operation, but its input are not compatible with our Vector2 IOBoxes
-- Let's create a wrapper node that takes care of the type conversion
+- By looking at the lib's source code, we learn that the library uses `System.Numerics.Vectors` to express Vector2 values.
+We need to convert those from and to the Vector2 that VL knows : let's create wrapper nodes that takes care of the type conversion

 #### Hands on : ColorThief
 - Open the example patch : we want to retrieve a color palette from an image.
 - After looking around on the net, we find the [ColorThief](https://www.nuget.org/packages/ksemenenko.ColorThief/) library that seems to do what we want.
 - Let's look at the code example provided on the [repo](https://github.com/KSemenenko/ColorThief)
 - We install it, find the `GetPalette` node, but its inputs are not that VL friendly...
-    - The node turns pink : it's a warning
+    - The node turns pink : it's a warning.
+Here, the node expects a `ColorThief` instance to operate on, but we did not provide one.
+Hence the node complaining!
-- We create a wrapper node that takes care of making it more suited for our patching life
+- We create a wrapper node that first takes care of creating this instance for us, and makes it more suited for our patching life
 - Let's expose the color count and give it a default value
-- Mention the fact that nodes must always return a Spread.
+- Note that nodes must always return a Spread

 ### Events
 _There are many ways in C# to express the concept of events.
 In VL, the prefered paradigm is Observables.
 If a library uses the [.NET Core Event Pattern](https://docs.microsoft.com/en-us/dotnet/csharp/modern-events), VL automatically converts it to an Observable.
 There are other cases though where we'll need to adapt the nodes so we can cosume them._